helidon-io/helidon/docs/mp/jaxrs/jaxrs-client.md

 ## Overview

 The Jakarta REST Client defines a programmatic API to access REST resources.
 This API sits at a higher level than traditional HTTP client APIs and provides full integration with server-side API concepts like providers.
-It differs from the [Rest Client API][rest-client-api] in that it does not support annotations or proxies, but instead uses builders and a fluent API to create and execute requests.
+It differs from the [Rest Client API](../restclient/restclient.md) in that it does not support annotations or proxies, but instead uses builders and a fluent API to create and execute requests.

 ## Maven Coordinates

-To enable Jakarta REST Client, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable Jakarta REST Client, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>